rssys/snowcat/doc/artifact_evaluation.md

 ## Experiment data

-To facilitate the process for reviewewrs to reproduce our results, we make our raw experiment data publicly accessiable on Google Cloud Storage.
-Reviewers can download our raw data and run the script to reproduce the final results we present in the paper.
+To evaluate Snowcat, we ran a large amount of experiments that took us a lot of time (e.g., > 1 month machine time).
+Following the artifact evaluation rules, we do not expect reviewers to repeat these experiments from scratch to verify our results.
+As a workaround, we choose to release our raw experiment data so reviewers can download them and run scripts to reproduce the final results we present in the paper.

-Our raw experiment data is stored at https://console.cloud.google.com/storage/browser/snowcat_sosp_2023 and can be accessed by anyone who has a google account.
+The data is stored on Google Cloud Storage  https://console.cloud.google.com/storage/browser/snowcat_sosp_2023  and is accessible to anyone who has a google account.

-### Content
+### Content list

-Data related to the following experiments are uploaded:
+Data related to the following experiments is uploaded:

 - Inference result for MLPCT/SKI-PIC.

-  We used different models to predict new concurrent tests (CTs) and then apply the new MLPCT, which will access the inference result for a predict, to select/skip CTs.
-With the inference data, one can simluate SKI runs and reproduce the same race coverage history graphs as we present in the paper.
+  We used different models to predict new concurrent tests (CTs) and then apply the several schedulers (e.g., MLPCT-S1) to select interesting CTs.
+In particular, each MLPCT scheduler will (1) read the inference result of a CT, which reveals the set of code blocks that are predicted to execute or not, (2) evaluate the interestingness of the CT and (3) decide to select/skip the CT.

+  In short, with the inference results, one can simluate SKI runs and reproduce the same race coverage history graphs as ours.

 - Inference result for Snowboard-PIC.

   We used the PIC-6.b model to predict concurrent tests and apply the Snowboard-PIC sampling method to select interesting concurrent tests to run.
+Similar to MLPCT, the Snowboard-PIC will access the inference result to fetch the predicted block coverage and then formulate a execute/skip decision for the new CT.

-With the inference data, one can simluate Snowboard runs, know what interesting concurrent tests were sampled, and reproduce the similar results we present in the paper.
+  In short, one can simluate Snowboard runs, know what interesting concurrent tests were sampled, and reproduce the similar results we present in the paper.

 - Trained PIC models.